title: Strawberry docs

 , by overriding the following methods:

-get_context(self, request: HttpRequest, response: HttpResponse) -> Any
+def get_context(self, request: HttpRequest, response: HttpResponse) -> Context

-get_root_value(self, request: HttpRequest) -> Any
+def get_root_value(self, request: HttpRequest) -> Optional[RootValue]

-process_result(self, request: HttpRequest, result: ExecutionResult) -> GraphQLHTTPResponse
+def process_result(self, request: Request, result: ExecutionResult) -> GraphQLHTTPResponse

 get_context